-MMU Segment Table This structure defines the memory segments for code running in User Mode, which are controlled by the MMU.
+MIFARE Software Term is used whenever MIFARE Plus MF1PLUSx0 or running in User Mode, which are controlled by the MMU.
 The structure can be located anywhere in the memory that is available in System Mode.
 It also contains User Mode access rights to Special Function Registers related to hardware components of code executed in each segment.